mahush/funkypipes/README.md

 - **Callable Types**: functions, lambdas, and functors are supported
 - **Generic and Overloaded Callables**: Generic lambdas, generic functors and overloaded functors are supported as callables to be composed.
 This means a pipe might take different input argument types that might even result in different output types.
 Thus, the pipe's signature is as flexible as the signatures of its chained callables itself.
 - **Error Handling**: The implementation is exception-safe.
 Exceptions thrown by any callable of in the pipe are propagated to the pipe's caller.
 - **Callable Signatures**: Callables having multiple parameters and tuple return values are supported.
-Furthermore `const` and non-`const` references for parameters and return values are supported.
+In general `const` and non-`const` lvalue references and rvalue references for arguments and return values are supported.
 - **Move Semantics and Perfect Forwarding**: The implementation fully supports move semantics for callables and their arguments where semantically meaningful.
 ---
 ## Tools and their specific features